fpalsson/com.fp.advanced-scheduler/docs/index.md

 ## Scenarios and examples
 ### Scenario 1
-**Turn lamp or other on/off device on/off at regular times, in this scenario turn on at 19:00 and turn off at 07:00 every day.**
+**Turn lamp or other on/off device on or off at regular times, in this scenario turn on at 19:00 and turn off at 07:00 every day.**

 Solution:
 1. Create a new schedule, call it "Weekly night lights on" for example.